FedEx Corporation (FDX) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for FDX is $245.84, which is $13.32 above the current price.
-The public float for FDX is 240.31M and currently, short sellers hold a 2.01% ratio of that float.
-The average trading volume of FDX on April 05, 2023 was 2.06M shares.
+The average price estimated by analysts for FDX is $256.50, which is $18.7 above than the current price.
+The public float for FDX is 240.31M, and at present, short sellers hold a 2.01% of that float.
+The average trading volume of FDX on April 11, 2023 was 2.15M shares.

 FDX’s Market Performance

-FDX’s stock has seen a 2.74% increase for the week, with a 7.79% rise in the past month and a 27.77% gain in the past quarter.
-The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are at 2.45% for FedEx Corporation The simple moving average for the last 20 days is 6.01% for FDX stock, with a simple moving average of 15.79% for the last 200 days.
+The stock of FedEx Corporation (FDX) has seen a 1.36% increase in the past week, with a 11.44% rise in the past month, and a 24.67% gain in the past quarter.
+The volatility ratio for the week is 2.28%, and the volatility levels for the past 30 days are at 2.49% for FDX.
+The simple moving average for the last 20 days is 6.78% for FDX stock, with a simple moving average of 18.39% for the last 200 days.

 Analysts’ Opinion of FDX

-Many brokerage firms have already submitted their reports for FDX stocks, with Melius repeating the rating for FDX by listing it as a “Neutral.”
-The predicted price for FDX in the upcoming period, according to Melius is $240 based on the research report published on March 27th of the current year 2023.
+Many brokerage firms have already submitted their reports for FDX stocks, with Raymond James repeating the rating for FDX by listing it as a “Outperform.”
+The predicted price for FDX in the upcoming period, according to Raymond James is $285 based on the research report published on April 06th of the current year 2023.

-Stifel, on the other hand, stated in their research note that they expect to see FDX reach a price target of $222, previously predicting the price at $171.
-The rating they have provided for FDX stocks is “Buy” according to the report published on March 16th, 2023.
+Melius, on the other hand, stated in their research note that they expect to see FDX reach a price target of $240.
+The rating they have provided for FDX stocks is “Neutral” according to the report published on March 27th, 2023.

-Citigroup gave a rating of “Buy” to FDX, setting the target price at $240 in the report published on February 02nd of the current year.
+Stifel gave a rating of “Buy” to FDX, setting the target price at $222 in the report published on March 16th of the current year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FDX starting from LANE AMY B, who purchase 280 shares at the price of $175.83 back on Jan 03.
-After this action, LANE AMY B now owns 1,529 shares of FedEx Corporation, valued at $49,233 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FDX starting from STEINER DAVID P, who sale 1,856 shares at the price of $231.71 back on Apr 10.
+After this action, STEINER DAVID P now owns 32,738 shares of FedEx Corporation, valued at $430,056 using the latest closing price.

-MARTIN R BRAD, the Director of FedEx Corporation, purchase 1,500 shares at $143.41 during a trade that took place back on Sep 26, which means that MARTIN R BRAD is holding 750 shares at $215,120 based on the most recent closing price.
+Carere Brie, the EVP/Chief Customer Officer of FedEx Corporation, sale 1,750 shares at $232.08 during a trade that took place back on Apr 10, which means that Carere Brie is holding 14,616 shares at $406,139 based on the most recent closing price.

 Stock Fundamentals for FDX